Concordium/concordium.github.io/source/testnet/guides/accounts-transactions.rst

 *transfer with a schedule*.
 For now we will not get into how to make such a transfer as it cannot be done from Concordium ID, but let’s check out how a release schedule can be inspected.
 If you receive a transfer with a release schedule, you can press the
 **burger menu** in the upper right corner of the balance screen.
-This will allow you to press **Release schedule**, and by doing this you will be taken to a screen containing information on when and how much GTU will be released.
+This will allow you to press **Release schedule**, and by doing this you will be taken to a screen containing information on how much GTU will be released and when.
 If you want to learn more about how to make a transfer with a release schedule, **you can read about it here BE SURE TO INSERT LINK HERE**.

 .. image:: images/concordium-id/rel1.png